-This gospel passage is a section from the Sermon on the Mount (Mt cha.
-5-7) which is a collection of discourses of Jesus for his followers.
-It directs how a Christian should live to inherit the kingdom of heaven.
-The Pharisees and scribes accused Jesus of disregarding the laws that they strictly practiced.
-However, according to Jesus, these adversaries were the wrongdoers because they had deviated from the spirit behind the laws and misguiding the people according to their false interpretations and man-made traditions.
-So, Jesus came to fulfill the law and the prophets.
-He advised his disciples to surpass the misleading spirituality of the scribes and Pharisees.
+This gospel passage is a section from the Sermon on the Mount (Mt chh 5-7) which is a collection of the discourses of Jesus for his followers.
+It directs how a Christian should live to inherit the kingdom of Heaven.
+The Pharisees and the Scribes accused Jesus of disregarding the laws that they strictly practised.
+However, according to Jesus, these adversaries were the wrongdoers because they had deviated from the spirit behind the laws and were misguiding the people according to their false interpretations and man-made traditions.
+So, Jesus came to fulfil the law and the prophets.
+He advised his disciples to surpass the misleading spirituality of the Scribes and the Pharisees.
 In the second part of this passage, Jesus corrects and perfects the teachings people had heard.
-He illustrates how those who nurture anger, call others false names with contempt, or do character assassination will have to face judgement.
-So, we have to reconcile with fellow humans before we approach the Lord with our sacrificial offerings and before facing our death when God will pronounce the particular judgement.
+He illustrates how those who nurse anger, contemptuously call others false names or indulge in character assassination, will have to face judgement.
+So, we actually have an important and urgent responsibility, viz. to reconcile with our fellow humans before we approach the Lord with our sacrificial offerings and before facing our death when God will pronounce the particular judgement.

 Teaching About the Law

 (Mt 5:17) Do not think that I have come to abolish the law or the prophets.
 I have come not to abolish but to fulfill.
 (18) Amen, I say to you, until heaven and earth pass away, not the smallest letter or the smallest part of a letter will pass from the law, until all things have taken place.
 (19) Therefore, whoever breaks one of the least of these commandments and teaches others to do so will be called least in the kingdom of heaven.
 But whoever obeys and teaches these commandments will be called greatest in the kingdom of heaven.
 (20) I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will not enter into the kingdom of heaven.